-Global Fishing Watch partners with Trygg Mat Tracking (TMT), a nonprofit organization that specializes in information gathering and analysis of organized illegal fishing and associated fisheries crimes.
+Global Fishing Watch partners with TMT, a nonprofit organization that specializes in information gathering and analysis of organized illegal fishing and associated fisheries crimes.
 In May 2020, upon request by the Somali government, Global Fishing Watch collaborated with TMT to provide a comprehensive report on the IUU Iranian gillnet fleet in the northwest Indian Ocean.
 The Iranian gillnet fleet is one of the largest IUU fleets operating outside domestic waters, made up of more than 200 unauthorized vessels operating on the high seas and in the waters of Yemen, Somalia and Oman.

 Highly mobile fisheries present more possibilities for data-driven approach to inform regulation.